COVID-19 Library Information

 Resource sharing/requesting items from other SWAN libraries started on Tuesday, July 7.
 If you can't place a hold, that library has not turned on resource sharing yet.

 Every library in our consortium chooses when to turn on item sharing.
 While Bloomingdale has turned sharing back on, other libraries may not allow holds/transfers yet.
-For example, a larger library will likely keep transfers/sharing turned off, while they work through their backlog of patron holds.

 If you would like to request an item for purchase, please email firstname.lastname@example.org with the item information, your name, and your library card number.
 We will forward your information to the selector, who will evaluate if the item can be purchased for the library.